 Those of you who follow us on Facebook know what I mean when I say “a funny thing happened on Friday” but let me set the stage for the rest of you.
 So…have you ever considered sponsoring a dark-complexioned foreign exchange student (from the foreign shores of Greeley, Colorado-trust me, that town’s a world away even though it’s a mere 49 miles northeast of Denver)?
-Me neither but our world was about to change.
+Me neither but my world was about to change.

 For many months, I’ve been contemplating the addition of a baby brother or sister for Sam.
 I’ve looked at a number of dogs that might be suitable for us with no luck.
 For one reason or another, none of those other pups seemed to fit.
 But that didn’t stop me from still trying to find a sibling for the doofus.
-I knew I didn’t want a new puppy so limited the search to Standard Poodle rescue groups across the country, looking at hundred’s of dogs.
+I knew I didn’t want a new puppy so limited the search to Standard Poodle rescue groups across the country, looking at hundreds of dogs.

 I had a small connection with the lady who runs the Poodle Rescue of the Rockies who happens to also be a breeder, shows them and is a big lover of standard poodles.
-She was friends with the former CFO at work whose wife bred show quality champion Standards.
+She was friends with the former CFO at my work whose wife bred show quality champion Standards.
 And it was quite by happenstance that I actually met Jeanne at a local dog show a few years ago and have stayed in touch with her over the years.
 Purebred Standards aren’t exactly plentiful in the rescue area-there are far more hybrid dogs.
 Jeanne might get a few in a year but every time I contacted her, the answer was still the same, “Nope, nothing right now, but I’ll keep you in mind if something comes up.”
 Then over a month ago, I called and heard this, “We’re getting in 6 standards from a puppy mill from up north but it’ll be a while before they’re ready.
 Keep in touch and we’ll see what we can do.”
 So I kept in touch.
 In fact, I called every week, “Are they ready now?” was my new mantra.
 Finally the week came where I could meet two females from the group.
 Color me overjoyed.

 When the dogs came in, Jeanne named the females Hope, Faith, Charity, and Love.
 We came to the conclusion a female would be a better choice with Sam so we proceeded on that basis.
 I met Love who everyone called Lovey first.
 She was a gorgeous girl, as tall as Sam though very skinny with a regal face and half tail.
 Faith was a bit smaller and all of the dogs came from the same breeding hell-hole (aka puppy mill farm in Greeley) where the 92-year-old owner passed away.
 The dogs were filthy, matted, and completely unsocialized.
 Picture the worse, times two.
 Faith was more aloof but making progress much in the same way as Lovey.
 I felt Lovey would be a better companion with Sam and the two met.
 After the initial “sniff, sniff…yup…it’s a dog” reaction, I watched this girl to see if she and I would connect.
 Something inside me said…”this is the one.”
 Every few days, I reached out to Jeanne to express my continued interest and see where they were in the process of rehoming.
 A couple of people had contacted her before me and I was afraid I might end up being a bridesmaid yet again.